200-176-Great Vocals

 Writer/Composer: Leo Delibes (1883)

 This French American coloratura soprano was a member of the New York Metropolitan Opera for over 30 years.
-Famous the world over, she was blessed or gifted with an angelic beautiful voice, flowing through 3 or 4 octaves effortlessly to the shock and dismay of her listening audiences.
+Famous the world over, she was blessed, or gifted, with an angelic beautiful voice, flowing through 3 or 4 octaves effortlessly to the shock and dismay of her listening audiences.
 Her voice and breath control were compared to a clarinet, and rightly so.
-With this selection she became iconic, and notice—she has no trouble reaching even the highest notes with a smooth as silk delivery that defies expectation or imagination.
+With this selection she became iconic, and notice—she has no trouble reaching even the highest notes with a smooth-as-silk delivery that defies expectation or imagination.
+Her wonderful voice and stage persona enabled her to achieve legendary status in the music community.
 There is no straining as she reaches heavenly heights in this most difficult selection…Absolutely Stunning in its Beauty!

 177. GOLDFINGER “Goldfinger” (1964)